logo LeTs-Care

 Welcome to

-LeTs-Care combines an ethnographic approach with the analysis of territorial indicators and fuzzy-set/Qualitative analysis to provide a new, in-depth, reflexive understanding of LTC challenges and their diversity across 7 European countries.
+LeTs-Care combines the analysis of territorial indicators with qualitative/ethnographic approach to provide a new, in-depth, reflexive understanding of LTC challenges and their diversity as well as their similarities across seven EU countries.

-Our mission is to disentangle the meanings of taken-for-granted LTC concepts and illuminate how , e.g., “care” or “integrated care” have different meanings in different contexts.
-We will produce new evidence and a novel approach to territorial inequalities in LTC, their drivers and interdependencies.
+Our mission is to disentangle the meanings of taken-for-granted LTC concepts such as “care” or “integrated care”, and show how they carry different meanings in different contexts.
+We are committed to produce new evidence and a novel approach to handle territorial inequalities in LTC, their drivers and interdependencies.

 The project’s commitment to Open science will maximise its impact and inform care policies in the agenda in the years to come.